Irreligion in the Czech Republic: History

 Irreligion among Czechs first became notable in the 1860s with the arrival of freethought in the region.
 Czech freethought was influenced in particular by Herbert Spencer and his interpretation of positivism.
 These ideas of freethought and anti-clericalism were adopted by progressive movements that sought to both resist and improve religious ideas in the new country.
 As Czechoslovakia sought independence from Austria-Hungary in the early 20th century, anti-clericalism developed as part of the newfound national identity, and freethought was suppressed by imperial authorities.
 After achieving independence, Czechoslovakia enacted laws that protected the separation of church and state.
 The book Advisor for Citizens with No Confession was popular among the irreligious, serving as a manual on how to navigate Czech institutions without church affiliation.

 As Czechoslovakia found itself in the Soviet sphere of influence in the 1940s, the popularity of positivist freethought among irreligious Czechs fell in favor of Marxist atheism.
 The country eventually fell under Communist dictatorship, freethought groups were exterminated, and the translation of western philosophy into Czech was replaced by Marxist propaganda.
+From October 1949, Marxist-Leninist atheism and anti-Church policies became the only correct and acceptable positions, and Státní úřad pro věci církevní (The State Office for Church Affairs) was established to supervise the Churches.
+Religion was gradually framed as anachronistic, false, and fictional.
+Despite this, the 1950 census showed that 77% of the country’s population still identified as believers, and only 5.8% stated that they were non-religious, whilst 22,889 respondents—i.e. approximately 0.3%—did not specify.
+Furthermore, even in the 1950s, the overwhelming majority of Communist Party of Czechoslovakia (KSČ) members remained active believers (specifically, in 1953, as many as 63.9% of KSČ members stated that they were Roman Catholic).

-State atheism was not enforced as it was in some other Communist countries.
+However, initially state atheism was not enforced as it was in some other Communist countries.
 Czech writers such as Ivan Sviták, Milan Machovec, and Vítězslav Gardavský played a major role in developing and spreading atheism in the country, alternatively promoting and criticizing the dogmatic atheism of Marxism.
 This period of independent thought ended with the invasion of Czechoslovakia by the Soviet Union in 1968, after which state atheism was strictly enforced.
 During the final years of Communist rule in Czechoslovakia, popular opinion was indifferent to religious disagreements, favoring neither religious belief nor Marxist atheism.

 Following the Velvet Revolution and the Dissolution of Czechoslovakia, there was a brief increase in religious affiliation in the Czech Republic.
 Overwhelming opposition to Communist rule in the country led to the adoption of church affiliation as a political statement, and the 1991 census demonstrated a significant jump in religiosity compared to its status under Communist rule in the 1970s and 1980s.
 Over time, however, irreligion was shown to have maintained its prevalence in the Czech Republic.
-Today, the Czech Republic is one of the most irreligious countries in the world.
+Today, the Czech Republic is widely recognized as one of the most irreligious countries in the world.